-Name or corporate name of the director Description of the relationship Reasoned statement No data directors, indicating their links with the company, its managers or its snareholders: Name or corporate name of the director Reasons Company, manager or shareholder with whom they are linked Profile JUAN MIGUEL ANTOÑANZAS PÉREZ-EGEA Juan Antoñanzas has served as an independent director for a continuous period exceeding 12 years.
+Name or corporate name of the director Description of the relationship Reasoned statement No data

+OTHER EXTERNAL DIRECTORS Identify the other external directors and provide reasons why they may not be considered shareholder directors or independent directors, indicating their links with the company, its managers or its shareholders: Name or corporate name of the director Reasons Company, manager or shareholder with whom they are linked Profile JUAN MIGUEL ANTOÑANZAS PÉREZ-EGEA Juan Antoñanzas has served as an independent director for a continuous period exceeding 12 years.
 TÉCNICAS REUNIDAS, S.A.
 Doctorate in Industrial Engineering.
-He was General Manager of Manufacture and Assembly at Barreiros-Chrysler for 10 years.
+He was General Manager of Manufacture and Assembly at Barreiros- Chrysler for 10 years.
 He also worked for five years at ITT as Operations Manager for Spain, and was CEO of Marconi Española and Vice-President of ITT España.
-He was Director of Planning and President of Instituto Nacional de Industria 1973-1976, CEO of Seat 1977-1984 and Chairperson of the Board of Directors of Uralita 1998-2002.
+He was Director of Planning and President of Instituto Nacional de Industria 1973-1976, CEO of Seat 1977-1984 and Chairperson of the Board of Directors of Uralita 1998- 2002.
 FERNANDO DE ASÚA ÁLVAREZ Fernando de Asúa has served as an independent director for a continuous period exceeding 12 years.
 TÉCNICAS REUNIDAS, S.A.
 Qualified in Economics and Computer Science at the Complutense University of Madrid and graduated in Business Administration and Mathematics at the University of California (USA).
 His professional experience involves an extensive career at IBM and IBM España between 1959 and 1991, including positions as General Manager for the South America Area and later Europe, CEO of IBM España and director at IBM World Trade Corp.
 He was Deputy Chairperson of the Board of Grupo Banco Santander from 2004 to February 2015.
 FRANCISCO JAVIER GÓMEZ- NAVARRO NAVARRETE Francisco Gómez- Navarro has served as an independent director for a continuous period exceeding 12 years.
 TÉCNICAS REUNIDAS, S.A.
 Degree in Industrial Engineering, specialising in Chemistry, from the Madrid School of Industrial Engineers and studies in Economics.
 He has held various executive and managerial positions at Editorial Tania (1979-1983), the International Tourism Trade Fair (1980-1983), of which he is founder, and Viajes Marsans (1983-1985), where he is Chairperson and CEO.
-In the public sphere, he was appointed Secretary of State and President of the National Sports Council (1987-1993) and later Minister for Trade and Tourism and International Cooperation (1993-1996), as well as Governor, on behalf of Spain, of the Inter-American, Asian and African Development Banks from 1993 to 1996.
+In the public sphere, he was appointed Secretary of State and President of the National Sports Council (1987-1993) and later Minister for Trade and Tourism and International Cooperation (1993- 1996), as well as Governor, on behalf of Spain, of the Inter-American, Asian and African Development Banks from 1993 to 1996.
 He was subsequently appointed President of the Spanish High Council of Chambers of